AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-The generated result is similar to the above text, thus completing the process of vocal and instrumental separation of the originally generated song.
+The generated result is similar to the previous text, thus completing the process of vocal and instrument separation for the originally generated song.

 ## Full Track Vocal and Instrument Separation

-After generating the song, when a full track vocal and instrumental separation operation is needed, the following content can be specified:
+After generating the song, when a full track vocal and instrument separation operation is needed, the following content can be specified:

 - action: content is `all_stems`.
 - audio_id: the ID of the previously generated song.